andrewdavidmackenzie/pongcast/README.md

 - "git submodule init" to initialize your local configuration file
 - "git submodule update" to fetch all the data from that project and check out the appropriate commit listed in your superproject:

-Then you should be able to open the project in IntelliJ and build.
+Then you should be able to open the project (android folder) in IntelliJ and build.